spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 ### Manage your Cluster Group

-Once the cluster group is created, the day two operations on them can be done as follows:
+Once the cluster group is created, the day two operations can be performed form the Palette Cluster Group **Settings** options by accessing different cluster management activities.

-1. Select the Palette Cluster Group to be managed and click **Settings** to access different cluster management activities.
+### Delete your Cluster Group

-2. To delete a cluster group, select `Delete Cluster,` enter the cluster name, and confirm the delete operation.
+To delete a cluster group, select `Delete Cluster form the **Settings** and enter the cluster name, and confirm the delete operation.

 ### Platforms Supported